void

 Vilímek's Führer durch Prag und die Ausstellung, 1891

-The place itself is introduced through the popular song "Na Pankráci" when the author and his entourage enters Na Kuklíku.
+The place itself is introduced through the popular song "Na Pankráci" when the author and his entourage enter Kuklík.

 Background

-Pankrác is a district in Prague, named after Saint Pancras, located in the upper parts of Nusle.
-The district is best known for its prison, was also an important industrial area, but is now (2015) a business and administrative district where many multinational firms have their Czech headquarters.
+Pankrác is a Prague district, named after Saint Pancras, located in the upper part of Nusle.
+The district is best known for its prison and was also an important industrial area.
+It is now (2015) a business and administrative district where many multinational firms have their Czech headquarters.
 See also Věznice Pankrác.

 Demography